 Online reservations are now accepted for the peak summer season at Fairholme Campground.
 All campsites are currently reservable from May 25 to September 24, 2023.
 Sites may be reserved up to 6 months in advance.
-(Starting next summer, the reservation period for Fairholme Campground will be the same as for other park campgrounds on the reservation system—the Wednesday before Memorial Day weekend through mid-September).
 Any unreserved or cancelled sites will be sold in person at the ranger tent in the parking lot at the Fairholme boat dock during posted hours.
 Campsites are first-come, first-served outside the reservation period.
 See news release for additional information.

-Lake Crescent Lodge is open for the season.
-Updates for 2022 operations are available on the concessioner's website.
+Lake Crescent Lodge is open.
+Updates for operations are available on the concessioner's website.